ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-usecases.md

 -	**Scheduled migration** – any number of VMs can be replicated to the destination site and then activated on that site at a designated time replacing the systems running on the originating site.
 -	**Migration of security policies** – if NSX is used on-premises any security policies, firewalls, and so on, are moved along with the workload.

 Using this solution Acme Skateboards was successfully able to migrate their on-premises VMware workloads to the {{site.data.keyword.cloud_notm}} meeting their requirements of little to no downtime and no application reconfiguration.
-For more information about vCenter Server with Hybridity Bundle, see [VMware HCX on {{site.data.keyword.cloud_notm}} solution architecture](/docs/services/vmwaresolutions/services?topic=vmware-solutions-hcx-archi-intro#hcx-archi-intro).
+For more information about vCenter Server with Hybridity Bundle, see [VMware HCX solution architecture](/docs/services/vmwaresolutions?topic=vmware-solutions-hcx-archi-intro#hcx-archi-intro).

 **Next topic:** [Overall architecture overview](/docs/services/vmwaresolutions?topic=vmware-solutions-vcsnsxt-overview)